Manufacturing Production Worker Program

 |Class times||Monday to Friday, 9 a.m. to 4 p.m.|

-Please bring the following to the Information Sessions:
+Please bring the following with you on your first visit to MITT:

 - Landing Papers, Permanent Resident (PR) Card or Work Permit

 Part 1: Language Training